abhilashmnair/WhatsApp-Spammer/README.md

 2) Run the code : py spam.py

-3) Provide your victim's name the message.
+3) Provide your victim's name & message.

 How long it works?
 Well...infinite....who cares!!!
 # Enjoy